Chester W. Keatts: Mosaic Templars

 With his friend, John E. Bush, he founded the Mosaic Templars to provide life and burial insurance, in 1882.
 The organization was incorporated in Arkansas on May 24, 1883.
 They were initially motivated by the sight of former slaves having to beg for money to help overcome illness or pay for the burial of family members.
 Local temples were established to accept members, who were initiated into the group by conferring of eight secret initiation degrees.
 In August 1883, chambers were established for female members, having their own organizational rites and rituals.
 It became one of the largest African American organizations.
 The organization also came to offer support to individuals who wanted to start their own business and savings and loan services.
 Keatts served as Grand Mosaic Master until his death.

 Personal life

 In 1881, he was married to Mary Warren.
-He was a member of the Colored Knights of Pythias, Odd Fellows, and black Masons.
+He was a member of the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia, Grand United Order of Odd Fellows in America, and Prince Hall Freemasonry.
 He was a trustee of the First Baptist Church in Little Rock.

 Beginning in 1905, he was afflicted with dropsy.
 Keatts died at his home of pneumonia on January 16, 1908 and was buried at the Oakland-Fraternal Cemetery in Little Rock.
 In his will, Keatts left his estate to his wife, Mary.
 His mother, Mariah Wisham, contested the will a week after his death, suing for financial support.